Towards local testability for quantum coding: Quotient by general linear codes

 The $n$-hemicube is the quotient of the cube by the antipodal map.
-Since it is topologically the projective $n$-space, the quantum code obtained from identifying qubits with $p$-faces of the $n$-hemicube has as many logical qubits as the rank of the $p^{th}$ homology group of the projective $n$-space with coefficients in $\mathbb{F}_2$.
-Hence it has one logical qubit for $p \in \{1, \ldots, n-2\}$.
-In this section, we give a more algebraic proof of this result using the long exact sequence of \S \ref{long exact sequence} because it generalizes better to other quotients of the $n$-cube.
+We have already stated that since the $n$-hemicube has the topology of the projective $n$-space, the quantum code obtained from identifying qubits with $p$-faces of the $n$-hemicube has as many logical qubits as the rank of $H_p(\mathbbm{RP}^n, \mathbbm{F}_2)$: it has one logical qubit for $1 \leq p \leq n-2$.
+In this section, we give a more algebraic proof of this result using the long exact sequence of \S \ref{long exact sequence}.
+This proof generalizes to other quotients of the $n$-cube. \\

-Identifying antipodal vertices of the $n$-cube $Q^n$ amounts to constructing the cubic cellular complex over the quotient space $Q^n/\cC_r$ where $\cC_r = \{0\ldots 0, \, 1\ldots 1\}$ is the repetition code.
-We will now define a short exact sequence of chain maps involving the $n$-cube $Q^n$ and the $n$-hemicube $Q^n/\cC_r$ and derive the associated long exact sequence of homology groups.